The Work Behind the Body

 It was always up in the air for them, the whole kid thing.
 When climbing and other outdoor sports are the centerpiece in one’s existence, having a baby doesn’t often seem congruent with the preexisting priorities of staying fit and spending entire days in the elements.
 When they decided to go for the “ultimate adventure” of bringing a human into the world, Leslie knew her life as a climber would drastically change.

 Over the past couple of years Leslie has grown a child within her womb, given birth, and reclaimed her new body as a mother—all with the mental fortitude she demonstrates on the wall.
-Since bringing their daughter, Meryl, into the world, she has reconnected to climbing and, a year later, is stronger than ever.
+Since bringing their daughter, Meryl, into the world, she has reconnected to climbing and, a year later, is as strong as ever.

 We all know mothers are amazing.
 Here, in Leslie’s words, we’ll find many of the reasons why.